Circuit Technology Center

 4. We solder the opposite end of the wire to the via pad on the primary side.

-This would be a very challenging, if not impossible task for most, but not for properly equipped and skilled technicians.
+This task would be very challenging, if not impossible, for most, but not for properly equipped and skilled technicians.
 Another hearty handshake and a pat on the back to the super techs at Circuit Technology Center who completed this rework.

 Several members of the Circuit Technology Center team contributed to this feature story.